 I used to be broke and live paycheck to paycheck.
 On Friday I’d get paid, and within two weeks I’d be down to my last few dollars in my bank account.
 That worked fine until I lost my job and the paychecks stopped coming.
 I was totally unprepared.
 No emergency fund to speak of, no job prospects, no nothing.

 Those were hard times…very hard.
-Eventually I found a job and got back on my feet, and along the way I learned a powerful lesson on the importance of being intentional about my finances.
+Eventually, I found a job and got back on my feet, and along the way, I learned a powerful lesson on the importance of personal finance.
 That meant creating a budget, building an emergency fund, and learning how to pay myself first.

 So what does it mean to pay yourself first?

 If you’re like I was, you probably spend your paycheck throughout the month and move what’s left into savings before the next payday.
 Nine times of out ten, this is $0.

 That’s because you’re putting your own savings last, and your paycheck is long gone by the time you’ve paid your bills and had some fun.